How to Certify

 - The Institute reviews Assessment Summary Report to ensure completeness and accuracy

-- Applicant signs a Trademark License Agreement, and pays the certification fee to the Institute
+- Applicant signs a Certification Agreement, and pays the certification fee to the Institute

 - The Institute makes the final certification decision, conferring a certificate and the use of the Cradle to Cradle Certified™ mark, per the requirements of the Trademark Use Guidelines